• Skip to primary navigation

 This post uses affiliate links.
 They don’t cost you a thing and help us bring you green cleaning tutorials.
 Read more in Policies & Disclosures.

-Oven racks seem to mysteriously collect grease and grim: one day they’re bright and shiny stainless steel, the next they are covered in splotchy black and brown stains that are nearly impossible to remove.
+Oven racks seem to mysteriously collect grease and grime: one day they’re bright and shiny stainless steel, the next they are covered in splotchy black and brown stains that are nearly impossible to remove.

 Where oh where does all this dirt come from???